deepankarm/org-jina-examples/my_first_jina_app/chapters/04_understanding.md

 | `doc_indexer`   | Store the document content                           |
 | `join_all`      | Join the `chunk_indexer` and `doc_indexer` pathways |

-We define which Pods to use in `flows/index.yml`.
+For indexing, we define which Pods to use in `flows/index.yml`.
 As you may have seen, cookiecutter already created some YAML files in `flows/` for us to start with.
 Let's break them down, starting with indexing:

 ```yaml
 !Flow